 - 2.1 Occupational Safety: Compare and contrast the safety hazards associated with clinical and field settings.
 Review safety hazard case studies and recommend research-based practices to prevent the safety hazard in the future. - 2.2 Safety and Operational Procedures: Review common laboratory safety procedures for tool and equipment operation in the veterinary science laboratories, including but not limited to accident prevention and control procedures.
-Demonstrate the ability to follow safety and operational procedures in a lab setting and complete a safety test with 100 percent accuracy. - 2.3 Personal and Animal Safety: Demonstrate the ability to follow procedures precisely for the following areas: - a. animal restraint and handling in clinical or field settings; - b. sanitation, disinfection, and sterilization procedures to prevent the transfer of zoonotic diseases; and - c.
-Globally Harmonized System (GHS) chemical data sheets interpretation.
+Demonstrate the ability to follow safety and operational procedures in a lab setting and complete a safety test with 100 percent accuracy. - 2.3 Personal and Animal Safety: Demonstrate the ability to follow procedures precisely for the following areas: - a.
+Animal restraint and handling in clinical or field settings - b.
+Sanitation, disinfection, and sterilization procedures to prevent the transfer of zoonotic diseases - c.
+Globally Harmonized System (GHS) chemical data sheets interpretation practitioners of veterinary science by developing claim(s) and counterclaim(s) supported by reasoning and evidence from research.